 Substitute Teachers Association

 The Substitute Teachers Association of Wake County will meet at 5 p.m.
-Thursday, Feb.
-28, at Red, Hot and Blue, 6615 Falls of Neuse Road, Raleigh.
+Thursday, April 18, at the Cameron Village Library, 1930 Clark Ave., Raleigh.
 RSVP to firstname.lastname@example.org.

 Teen Poetry Contest

-Wake County Public Libraries will host the annual Teen Poetry Contest for young aspiring poets from Friday, March 15, to Tuesday, April 30.
+Wake County Public Libraries will host the annual Teen Poetry Contest through Tuesday, April 30.
 Teens in grades six through 12 are invited to submit up to three original poems for the contest.
 A winner will be announced in early May in each of four categories: sixth grade, seventh-eighth grade, ninth-10th grade and 11th-12th grade.
-Winner will be honored with a reception and a trophy and invited to read their winning poems.
+Winners will be honored with a reception and a trophy and will be invited to read their winning poems.
 For online submissions and entry guidelines, visit www.wakegov.com/libraries/kids.